merryta/printf/README.md

 # printf

-printf is c language function to do formatted printing.
+Printf is c language function to do formatted printing.